mwoiii/Tasks/README.md

 Requires BepInEx, R2API, HookGenPatcher, and MiniRpcLib

-Place Tasks.dll in Risk of Rain 2\BepInEx\plugins
+Unzip and place Tasks.dll in Risk of Rain 2\BepInEx\plugins

 ## Config